abhinaba16/FUTURE_FS_01/README.md

 ## 🚀 Project Info

-This is a **responsive personal portfolio website** built using only HTML, CSS, and JavaScript — no frameworks!
+This is a **responsive personal portfolio website** built using only HTML, TypeScript, and JavaScript — no frameworks!
 It highlights:

 - 🎓 Education & academics
 - 💼 Internship & experience